Ginger Wildheart: Solo career

 The success of the crowdfunding project for the 555% / 100% album inspired Ginger to continue this model.
 Over the course of 2012 and 2013 he released one album with Hey!
 Hello!, two with Mutation, and the solo album Albion, all of which were also funded by contributions via Pledgemusic.

 In 2014 Ginger briefly broke away from the crowdfunding model and set up a modern online version of an old-style fan club.
 A subscription to the Ginger Associated Secret Society (G-A-S-S) came with a guaranteed three brand new songs on the first day of every month.
 During this period Ginger also toured with the Courtney Love band, and she appeared in G-A-S-S song "Honour".
 In December 2014 Ginger announced another Pledgemusic campaign to jointly fund a new solo album and a biographical book.
 This Pledgemusic campaign quickly reached its funding goal, and 10% of all the money raised thereafter was donated to the charity Shelter.
 The album Year of the Fanclub, consisting of songs from the G-A-S-S project, was released in 2015, and the book on Ginger's life and music, titled Songs and Words, was released in early 2016.

 Ginger's next crowdfunded project was the country-oriented album Ghost in the Tanglewood.
 The album was supported by an acoustic tour assisted by Jase Edwards.
 The album Headzapoppin, was released in late 2019.
 The album The Pessimist's Companion was released in 2020 by the recently relaunched Round Records.
 In 2019, Ginger formed Ginger Wildheart & the Sinners with singer/guitarist Neil Ivison, bassist Nick Lyndon, and drummer Shane Dixon.
 This ensemble recorded a self-titled album within seven days of their formation.
 That album was released in 2022 and reached No. 8 on the UK Independent Album chart.
-A second album is expected in late 2023.

 Personal life

-Ginger has a child with English drummer and former member of punk rock band Fluffy Angie Adams, Jasmine Adams (professionally known as Jazmin Bean).
-Bean is a singer-songwriter who first began releasing music in 2019.
+Ginger has a child, Jazmin Bean, a singer-songwriter who first began releasing music in 2019.
+Their mother is Angie Adams, a former member of the punk rock band Fluffy.
+His son Jake is also a musician under the name Jaekonotnice.

+Ginger announced in March 2026 that he had been diagnosed with mantle cell lymphoma, an aggressive form of cancer.
+He later stated in an Instagram post that he would not undergo treatment, and would spend the next two or three years saying his goodbyes.
+Ginger and CJ also resumed contact following Ginger's diagnosis.